ealpha072/World-Quant-University/README.md

 # World-Quant-University
-This repo conatins all of the assignments from the World Quant University python for data science course
+This repo contains all of the assignments from the World Quant University python for data science path